verrazzano/docs/content/en/docs/guides/migrate/cert-manager.md

 ##### Example: Securing a Prometheus Instance using Ingress Annotations

-Before trying the example be sure to follow the instructions in the [examples setup](#examples-setup) section.
+Before trying the example, be sure to follow the instructions in the [examples setup](#examples-setup) section.
 This example uses ingress annotations with Let's Encrypt `ClusterIssuer` to secure ingress to a Prometheus instance.

-First, create the following DNS records in your OCI DNS zone so that DNS requests can be resolved to the `ingress-nginx` ingress controller `LoadBalancer` service:
+First, create the following DNS records in your OCI DNS zone so that DNS requests can be resolved to the `ingress-nginx` ingress controller `LoadBalancer` service.

-- An A record `ingress.devocne1.foo.io` pointing to the Ingress controller LB IP
+- An A record `ingress.devocne1.foo.io` pointing to the Ingress controller load balancer IP address
 - A CNAME record `prometheus.devocne1.foo.io` pointing to `ingress.devocne1.foo.io`

 ![](/docs/guides/migrate/images/dns-zone-records.png)

-Next create an ingress for the Prometheus instance for prometheus.devocne1.foo.io with the appropriate Cert-Manager annotations:
+Next, create an ingress for the Prometheus instance for `prometheus.devocne1.foo.io` with the appropriate Cert-Manager annotations.

 **Prometheus ingress**
 {{< clipboard >}}